bishugiri/RiskMonitoring/UNIFIED_DATABASE_ARCHITECTURE.md

 ## Migration Notes

 - All components now use the unified `sentiment-db` index
+- `analysis-db` index has been completely removed from the codebase
 - No data migration required
 - Consistent data access across all components
 - Simplified architecture with single database